Ridha20/Django-TodoList/README.md

-# Deployed the Todo-List onPythonAnywhere.
+# Deployed the Todo-List on PythonAnywhere.
 Link:https://ridhaisha.pythonanywhere.com/